 - i.
 Initial Outreach and Education: This will be conducted after the selection of a Competitive Supplier and prior to arrival of the Customer Notification Documents.
 It is intended to promote general awareness of the upcoming program, minimize any questions generated by the arrival of the Customer Notification Documents and maximize recipients' ability to make an informed choice about their participation in the Program.
 This effort will include information about the goals of the Program, the basic terms and conditions including renewable energy components, and the opt-out process.
 This effort will also include posting of the Program's product information for residential and small commercial customers on the Department of Energy's shopping comparison website.
 Such information will be posted on the website in advance of mailing the Customer Notification Letters. - ii.
 Customer Notification Letters: In addition to the initial outreach and education initiatives, a notice ("Customer Notification Letter") will be mailed to every retail electric customer.
+The notification envelopes and letters will be designed to appear as official Town communications.
 The Program will have two versions of this letter, one for Eligible Customers and one for other customers.